benisai/Openwrt-Monitoring/README.md

 You will also need a Home Server running Docker to run Prometheus,Grafana, and some Exporters.

-Note about the Grafana Dashboard:: You'll find two variables at the top.
-One for iptimon (hostname) and (srcip) for prometheus metrics.
-Unfortunately Prometheus exporter does not export via hostname only IP address.
-And iptimon exports as hostname.
-You can use the DHCP panel to find the corresponding IP address to hostname.

 Credit: I have to give credit to Matthew Helmke, I used his blog and grafana dashboard and I added some stuff.
 I cant say I'm an expert in Grafana or Prometheus (first time using Prom) https://grafana.com/blog/2021/02/09/how-i-monitor-my-openwrt-router-with-grafana-cloud-and-prometheus/